logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 ### Data lake/object based connectors

-For data sources based on object/file storage such as AWS S3, ADLS, GCS, we set the full object path to the `path` argument and should pass a spark data format to `data_format` argument.
+For data sources based on object/file storage such as AWS S3, ADLS, GCS, we set the full object path in the `path` argument and users should pass a Spark data format to the `data_format` argument.

 === "PySpark"
     ```python
     # read data into dataframe using path
-    df = connector.read(data_format='csv',path='path/to/object')
+    df = connector.read(data_format='csv', path='path/to/object')
     ```

 === "Scala"
     ```scala
     // read data into dataframe using path
-    val df = connector.read("", "csv" , new HashMap(),"gs://bucket/test/")
+    val df = connector.read("", "csv", new HashMap(), "gs://bucket/test/")
     ```